 We know you appreciate your customers – they’re the lifeblood of your business, after all.
 But do your customers know that?

-Client appreciation is how you, as a business, nurture that connection and strengthen that relationship with your customers.
+Customer appreciation is how you, as a business, form and nurture those connections, and how you strengthen those client relationships over time.

-A good customer appreciation strategy will help you retain customers, boost customer satisfaction and earn customer loyalty.
+Today, we’re going to show you how to develop a good customer appreciation strategy to help you boost customer satisfaction, gain valuable referrals, and earn longterm customer loyalty.

 Customer appreciation is the practice of actively communicating your gratitude to your customers for their support and patronage.